fadallar/terraform-azurerm-base-tagging/README.md

 [![Changelog](https://img.shields.io/badge/changelog-release-green.svg)](CHANGELOG.md) [![Notice](https://img.shields.io/badge/notice-copyright-yellow.svg)](NOTICE) [![Apache V2 License](https://img.shields.io/badge/license-Apache%20V2-orange.svg)](LICENSE) [![TF Registry](https://img.shields.io/badge/terraform-registry-blue.svg)](https://registry.terraform.io/)

-This Terraform module is an helper module used to generate a map(object)  consisting of Azure Tags considered as base(core) tags to be added to the resources we deploy on Azure.
+This Terraform module is an helper module used to generate a map(string)  consisting of Azure Tags considered as base(core) tags to be added to the resources we deploy on Azure.

 If new TAGS are required they should be added to the locals-tags.tf file and declared in the variables file.

-The map(object), consisting of the Tags, is exposed as an output of the module and named "base_tags"
+The map(string), consisting of the Tags, is exposed as an output of the module and named "base_tags"

 The following code snippet shows an example of consuming the base tags for a resource